 A summary of complaints is produced, made via the complaints resolution process, with non-identifying information.
-Staff members' grievances are tracked separately by the Director of Human Resources for trends.
 The summary outlines: goals, actions, person(s) responsible, timelines, results, and status updates.
 The summary is the responsibility of the Director of Quality Assurance to produce, approved by the CEO and is made available via ShareVision.